 There is also a no passing zone sign on two-lane roads.
 There may be a white stop line painted on the pavement before the railroad tracks.
-The front of the school bus must remain behind this line while stopped at the crossing.
+The front of the bus must remain behind this line while stopped at the crossing.

-Cross-buck Signs.
+Crossbuck Signs.
 This sign marks the grade crossing.
-It requires you to yield the right-of-way to the train.
+It requires you to yield the right of way to the train.
 If there is no white stop line painted on the pavement, vehicles that are required to stop must stop no closer than 15 feet or more than 50 feet from the nearest rail of the nearest track.
-When the road crosses over more than one track, a sign below the cross-buck indicates the number of tracks.
-See Figure 2.17.
+When the road crosses over more than one set of tracks, a sign below the crossbuck indicates the number of tracks.
+See Figure 2.19.